 This same mechanism works for control independent loads that are incorrectly disambiguated due to mispredicted branches.
 When a store is removed from the window, i.e. if it is among the incorrect control dependent instructions, it schedules a store undo operation (only if it has performed already).
-A store on the correct control dependent path is brought into the window late, and may appear as a normal disambiguation violation when control independent loads observe the lateperformed store.
+A store on the correct control dependent path is brought into the window late, and may appear as a normal disambiguation violation when control independent loads observe the late-performed store.

 Sequence number comparisons first requires translating physical to logical sequence numbers.
-In an earlier design (Rotenberg et al. 1997), the PEs are organized in a physical ring and the mapping is fairly direct.
+In [5], because the PEs are organized in a physical ring, the mapping is fairly direct.
 Now, due to the arbitrary arrangement of PEs, translation requires consulting the linked-list control structure (each PE maintains a copy).
 Recall that the linked-list table maintains physical to logical PE translations: this field exists solely for disambiguation support.

-2.2.3 Selectively Reissuing Dependence Chains
+2.2.3.
+Selectively reissuing dependence chains.
+After

-After detecting the "source" of a data dependence violation (stale register name or incorrect load), the violating instruction is reissued.
+detecting the "source" of a data dependence violation (stale register name or incorrect load), the violating instruction is reissued.
 The second step is to selectively reissue all subsequent data dependent instructions.
 This happens transparently in the trace processor because instructions remain in the PEs until they retire.
 Therefore, if an instruction has already issued and it receives one or more additional values, it simply reissues as many times as is necessary.

-3. Trace Selection for FGCI
+3. Trace selection for FGCI

-An example of FGCI trace selection is shown in Figure 7.
+An example of FGCI trace selection is shown in Figure 6.
 Basic blocks are labeled with a letter A through H, and block sizes are shown in parentheses.
 Control flow edges are labeled with the longest path length leading to that edge.
 The maximum trace length is 16 in the example.